Spread of the corona virus in CubaCurrently: 8.5 new infections per day per 100,000 inhabitants

-The inhabitants of Cuba are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Cuba are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 24th, 2020, 6479 infected persons and 128 deaths have been reported in the country.
-The first confirmed infections were reported on March 12th, 2020, which is the date of the official notification.
+By April 12th, 2021, 87385 infected persons and 467 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on August 11th with 93 new infected persons.

 Weight and size

 |Body height||173 cm||160 cm|

 |Weight||76.0 kg||66.8 kg|

 |HIV / Aids||0.03%||0.04%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.